-Picking the right public health degree and/or program can become overwhelming, especially since there are multiple specialties, concentrations, and focuses within the public health field.
-There are even very specific degrees with relatively minor differences, for example, Bachelors of Arts verse a Bachelors of Science.
+Picking the right public health degree and/or program can become overwhelming, especially since there are over 20 degrees, 13+ concentrations, and multiple focuses within the public health field.
 However, PublicHealthDegrees.org is here to help!
-We have organized public health programs by the degree level if the program is available online, and by concentrations/specialties.
-This will hopefully help you discover which degree level and the program is the right fit for you!
+We have compiled this list of public health degrees for users to browse and find the right fit.

 Council on Education for Public Health (CEPH) Accreditation

 The Council on Education for Public Health (CEPH) is the main accrediting organization of public health degree programs in the United States and is considered to be the gold standard when it comes to accredited public health schools or programs.

 What is CEPH Accreditation?

 CEPH Accreditation is the process of assuring quality in public health education and training to achieve excellence in practice, research, and service, through collaboration with organizational and community partners.
 CEPH accredits both universities/schools, along with individual programs.
 The accreditation process is taken very seriously, which is why it can take up to three years for a school or program to become accredited.

 CEPH provides accreditation to both schools and individual programs.
 The main difference is that school accreditation requires a broader range of degree options, must offer master’s and doctoral programs with multiple concentrations in both.
 Individual graduate and bachelor program accreditations are offered for one degree or many within the university.
 No matter the accreditation, each public health program and school goes through the same process.